ujihisa/copier/README.md

     $ gem install copier

+will be available soon later.

 ## usage

-a.rb

     require 'copier'
     Copier('text')

-then you can paste `text` by Cmd-v on Mac OS X, Ctrl-v on Windows, and as well on other platforms.
+run the code and then you can paste `text` by Cmd-v on Mac OS X, Ctrl-v on Windows, and as well on other platforms.

 ## development